thinkbigthings/argus/README.md

-# ZDD - Zero Downtime Deployment
+# Argus Project

-This project illustrates zero downtime deployments across the full stack.
+This project is a multi-dispensary search and notification app.

 ## Setup